buying some locally grown produce puerto rico

 Roots and Tubers

 One of the first things I noticed upon entering a produce section here is a lot of unusual looking root vegetables I’d never seen before.
 Yuca (cassava)tropical sweet potato (batata), taro (malanga or yautia), and yams (ñame) are popular here and it’s fairly easy to find some that are locally grown for sale at one of the many roadside stands.
-Of these, our favorite new discovery is probably yuca.
+Of these, my favorite new discovery is probably yuca.
 It’s a delicious starchy side when boiled and topped with mojo sauce and if you see yuca fries on the menu, by all means get them; they are almost always amazing!

 “Fruits”